remkohat/ha-f1-dashboard/README.md

 #### _Right column_
 - Schedule

-Everything is translated into Dutch as far as the cards allow.
+Everything is translated into Dutch as far as the cards allow to.

-An extra empty tab is added so that the primary card is shown as tab, with its icon and text.
+An extra empty tab is added so that the primary tab is shown as tab, with its icon and text.
+(a dashboard with a single tab isn't shown as tab)